Brazilian Space Agency: Bingo radio telescope

 The Bingo radio telescope called Baryon Acoustic Oscillations from Integrated Neutral Gas Observations, is a project coordinated by the Ministry of Science, Technology and Innovation, Brazilian Space Agency, National Institute for Space Research (INPE) and international partners from Europe and China.
 The telescope will consist of two giant dishes, with 40 meters of diameter each, which will receive radiation from the space and project their spectrum in a series of metal detectors, called horns.
 Bingo will perform its detections in the radio band in the range of 960 to 1260 MHZ.
 80% of the Bingo parts came from the Brazilian industry.

 International cooperation

 China/CBERS

+China and Brazil have successfully cooperated in the field of space.
+Among the most successful space cooperation projects were the development and launch of earth monitoring satellites.
 The China–Brazil Earth Resources Satellite program (CBERS) is a technological cooperation program between Brazil and China which develops and operates Earth observation satellites.

 Brazil and China negotiated the CBERS project during two years (1986–1988), renewed in 1994 and again in 2004.
+As of 2023, the two countries have jointly developed six China-Brazil Earth Resource Satellites.
+These projects have helped both Brazil and China develop their access to satellite imagery and promoted remote sensing research.
+Brazil and China's cooperation is a unique example of South-South cooperation between two developing countries in the field of space.